Harald Selås

 Harald Selås (17 August 1908 - 24 September 1986) was a Norwegian politician for the Labour Party.
-He was born in Holt.
+He was born in Holt Municipality.

 He was elected to the Norwegian Parliament from Telemark in 1945, and was re-elected on five occasions.
 He had previously been a deputy representative from 1958-1961.

-Selås was a member of Tinn municipality council in the period 1937-1940.
+Selås was a member of the municipal council for Tinn Municipality in the period 1937-1940.